-Copyright (c) Queen's Printer, Victoria, British Columbia, Canada | License Disclaimer |
+Copyright © King's Printer, Victoria, British Columbia, Canada | Licence Disclaimer |

-This Act is current to February 17, 2021 |
+This Act is current to November 26, 2024 | |||

-1 On the appointment of a person to the office of the Attorney General of British Columbia, a commission must be issued appointing the person one of Her Majesty's Counsel learned in the law.
+1 On the appointment of a person to the office of the Attorney General of British Columbia, a commission must be issued appointing the person one of His Majesty's Counsel learned in the law.

-2 (1) On the recommendation of the Attorney General, the Lieutenant Governor in Council, by letters patent under the Great Seal, may appoint, from among the members of the Bar of British Columbia, Provincial officers under the names of Her Majesty's Counsel learned in the law for the Province of British Columbia.
+2 (1) On the recommendation of the Attorney General, the Lieutenant Governor in Council, by letters patent under the Great Seal, may appoint, from among the members of the Bar of British Columbia, Provincial officers under the names of His Majesty's Counsel learned in the law for the Province of British Columbia.

 (2) Before making a recommendation under subsection (1), the Attorney General must consult with